K3 surfaces with two involutions and low Picard number: Introduction

-Many of the examples of K3 surfaces which we will encounter are defined over $\IQ$.
-From an algebraic perspective this is even more interesting.
-Using a nodal quartic surface defined over~$\IQ$, provided in \autoref{e:NodalQuartic}, we show that the result is already true over $\IQ$ for infinitely many $d$.
-This gives a more constructive proof that $h_{2d}=2$ for infinitely many $d$.
-Our results over $\IQ$ can be summarized by the following theorem.

-\begin{theorem} Let $d$ be a positive integer such that either $1\leq d\leq 4$ or $2$ is a quadratic residue $\bmod\, d$.
-Then there exists a polarized K3 surface $X$ defined over $\IQ$ with an automorphism of order~2 and Picard number $\rho(X)=1$ if $d=1$ and $\rho(X)=2$ otherwise. \end{theorem}

 The paper is structured as follows.
 In~\autoref{s:Background} we introduce K3 surfaces and their Picard lattice, reviewing basic properties and results.
 In the same section, we summarise the known results about involutions of K3 surfaces.
-In~\autoref{s:RealK3} we study when complex K3 surfaces can be defined over the real numbers, proving \autoref{t:RealRepresentation} and providing a general construction to prove the equality $h_{2d}=2$ for all $d>3$.
-In~\autoref{s:DoubleCovers} we prove the first statement of~\autoref{t:Main}, providing an explicit example.
-In~\autoref{s:NodalQuartics} we study nodal quartics, serving as a link between K3 surfaces of degree $2$ and higher degrees, and provide a construction to prove \autoref{t:mainoverQ}.
+In~\autoref{s:DoubleCovers} we review branched double covers of $\IP^2$ which play a central role in the rest of the article and we prove \autoref{c:rho-bounds}.
+In~\autoref{s:NodalQuartics} we study nodal quartics, serving as a link between K3 surfaces of degree $2$ and higher degrees as they provide a construction of a K3 surface over $\IQ$ with Picard rank $2$ realising infinitely many degrees.
 Smooth quartics admitting a holomorphic involution are studied in~\autoref{s:smooth-quartics-with-picard-number-2}, where we prove that there are infinitely many non-isomorphic smooth quartics over $\IC$ with Picard number $2$ and admitting a holomorphic involution.
 We also show that if a quartic surface has a holomorphic involution that can be extended to a linear involution of its ambient space $\IP^3$, then its Picard number is higher.
-In~\autoref{s:an-example} and~\autoref{s:another-example} we construct examples of K3 surfaces of degree~$2d=4,6,8$, with Picard number $2$, defined over $\IQ$, and admitting a holomorphic involution.
-Finally, we use all these examples and constructions to prove~\autoref{t:Main} and~\autoref{t:mainoverQ} in~\autoref{s:Proof}. \texttt{Magma} code pertaining to our explicit examples can be found online at \href{http://github.com/danielplatt/quartic-k3-with-involution}{github.com/danielplatt/quartic-k3-with-involution}.
+We construct examples of K3 surfaces of degrees~$2d$, with Picard number $2$, defined over $\IQ$, and admitting a holomorphic involution, for $2d=4,8$ in~\autoref{s:an-example} and for $2d=6$ in~\autoref{s:another-example}.
+In~\autoref{s:RealK3} we study when complex K3 surfaces can be defined over the real numbers and prove that any even lattice $N$ of rank $1\leq r \leq 10$ and signature $(1,r-1)$ can be realized as Picard lattice of a K3 surface defined over $\IR$.
+We use this result to show the existence of infinitely many non-isomorphic K3 surfaces defined over $\IR$ with $\rho=2$ admitting an involution.
+The \texttt{Magma} code pertaining to our explicit examples can be found online at \href{http://github.com/danielplatt/quartic-k3-with-involution}{github.com/danielplatt/quartic-k3-with-involution}.